dive0/github-tutorial/README.md

 12. Paste the SSH Key in the _Key_ section
 13. Click _Add SSH key_
 14. Go to your **IDE** (Integrated Development Environment)in cloud9
-15. Type `ssh -T git@github.com` (This make your terminal knwo that it is connected to GitHub) in your **terminal**
+15. Type `ssh -T git@github.com` (This make your terminal know that it is connected to GitHub) in your **terminal**
 16. It should say something like "Hi <your username>!
 You've successfully authenticated, but GitHub does not provide shell access._"
 17. You finish connecting cloud9 to your private git repository!

 ---
 ## Repository Setup
-A respository is the place where you store codes.
+A repository is a place where you store codes.
 You can take the code and bring the code down to your local remote or computer.

 1. Go to your **terminal**
-2. Make your your are in **workspace**, if not, `cd ~/workspace` (This will bring you to workspace)
+2. Make sure you are in **workspace**, if not, `cd ~/workspace` (This will bring you to workspace)
 3. Make a new directory/folder using `mkdir` and give the folder a name
 4. Move into the folder with `cd` and the folder name
 5. Use `git init` to initialize the folder to make it able to work as git.